 The PI for each experiment will be responsible for the visit, liaising with your local contact and User Office.

 It is very important that you do not come to RAL without having arranged your visit through the User Office and completed the online training – you will not be allowed on site if you have not done this.

 Restaurants, and Ridgeway and Cosener's House

-The restaurant at RAL is open for take-away meals, and has been reconfigured to allow socially-distanced seating.
-There are two separate routes through the restaurant – one for hot food, one for cold.
-Only card / contactless payments are being taken – no cash.
+The restaurant at RAL is open.
+Only card / contactless payments are being taken at the moment – no cash.
 The coffee lounge and café in building R1 is generally open, but check with your local contact as staff shortages due to Covid can lead to its closure.
 Vending machines in the experimental halls are being checked and stocked regularly.

-Ridgeway House is now open for guests, with Covid-19 measures in place – please see https://www.ridgewayhousehotel.com/ and scroll down for the 'Covid User Guide'.
+Ridgeway House is open for guests, with Covid-19 measures in place – please see https://www.ridgewayhousehotel.com/ and scroll down for the 'Covid User Guide'.
 A boxed breakfast or R22 restaurant breakfast voucher is being left for each occupied room each day, and a cooked evening meal can be ordered at Ridgeway or taken at the R22 restaurant as normal.